How to Install and Run SmartCloud Connect (all configurations for MS Exchange or Office 365)¶

 Centralized updates rollout by the local administrator.

-Before using SmartCloud Connect in MS Outlook Desktop on Windows, please also make sure that you have Internet Explorer 11 installed, since it renders SmartCloud Connect Sidebar in MS Outlook Desktop.
+Before using SmartCloud Connect in MS Outlook Desktop on Windows, please also make sure that you have the latest version of MS Edge installed, since it is used to render SmartCloud Connect Sidebar in MS Outlook.

 II.
 SmartCloud Connect Logon¶